I am currently a member of the Editorial Freelancers Association (EFA).

 Here's the phonetic pronunciation for Cleis Abeni: KLYS uh-BE-nee.

-I hold a MFA in Interdisciplinary Arts from the Ohio State University and a MA in Science Writing and Poetry from Johns Hopkins University.
+I hold a MFA in Interdisciplinary Arts and Mindful Movement from the Ohio State University and a MA in Science Writing and Poetry from Johns Hopkins University.